 - receive training in cultural intelligence and lean start-up methodology

-- participate in networking events and field visits to innovative social ventures in Australia
+- participate in networking events and field visits to innovative social ventures in Southeast Asia

 - discuss the latest thinking and ideas in social impact with academic experts and industry leaders